• Home

 When they were all cut, we gave them a quick whitewash.
 This is accomplished by simply mixing water and paint, then brushing it onto your wood.
 The ratio will vary depending on how saturated of a color you want to achieve, but I usually start with 2 parts water to 1 part paint.

-I wanted a bit of variety within the tiles, so we did a whitewash on some of them and a gray wash on others.
+I wanted a bit of variety within the tiles.
+So, we did a whitewash on some of them and a gray wash on others.
 It was a subtle difference, but it makes the end product look a bit more random and varied, which I like.

 Step 4: Attach Tiles to Drawers